 Before the year 2020 and the arrival of Covid-19, I don't think many Americans spent a lot of time thinking about the global pandemic of 1918.
 But I did.
 Since childhood I have always been drawn to dark stories.
 Wars, plagues, natural disasters and worse.
-So imagine my excitement when my father told me about his grandmother and what she suffered during the pandemic of 1918.
+So imagine my excitement when my father told me about an Aunt of his and what she suffered during the pandemic of 1918.
 The first time he mentioned it I was little, maybe 10.
-He told me that his grandmother, though very religious, lived a secular life.
+He told me that this Aunt, though very religious, lived a secular life.
 A "normal" life.
 But this woman experienced what my father believed to be the harshest blow that God can deliver to a human being: the death of a child.
 When the deadly Spanish flu tore through her neighborhood and her life she lost more than a child.
 She lost two of her children.
 I would beg my father for more details, as only a morbid creepy little kid like me would.
 "How old were they?"
 "Did they suffer?"
 "Had they" (like other people that died in his neighborhood when he was young) "been laid out on a table in a room at the front of the house" (surrounded by grief and pungent flowers) "so that people could come and pay their respects?”
 "What did the children wear...”
 I demanded “...when they were laid out?"
 He hadn't even been born in 1918 but I wanted details.
 On and on I would go, harassing him endlessly, desperate to know every gory detail about the tragedy.
 I never asked about the joys and triumphs in our family history.
 And there are many.
 Nope, not me.
 Focus on the negative I say, and you'll never be disappointed.

 So what about my own faith?
 Some days I have no idea where it is.
 Knowing me it's probably drying out in my sock drawer or under the sofa collecting dust bunnies.
-But if there were ever a reason to try and tap into that faith it is the story of my great grandmother.
+But if there were ever a reason to try and tap into that faith it is the story of this long lost relative.
 Imagine living a life like that.
 I can recite affirmations and prayers left, right, forward, and backward.
 But do I believe them?
 Do I believe that everything, absolutely everything, happens for a reason?
 And that we can take every experience, no matter how devastating, no matter how unfair, and learn from it?
 Grow from it?
 Craft our pain and our experience into something that we can use to help others?
 There was that one guy, Jesus, who did just that, but what about the rest of us?
 What about people like me, with my minor grievances about my life, past, present and future?
 In A.A. we are asked to seek some form of faith.
 Faith in a higher power.
 Faith that we are on the right path and that things will always work out the way they are meant to.
 Whether we like it or not.